 Most Australian yards will have trees.
 Trees all have root systems, some bigger and more prevalent than others, depending on the type of tree and the size of the tree.
 The problem with tree roots is they can regularly cause damage to outside pipes, drainage and sewer systems.

-Keep in mind that trees grow roots to both solidify the structure of the tree and to search for water and nutrients to feed the tree.
-Pipes contain moisture and sewer systems also contain nutrients.
+Keep in mind that trees grow roots to solidify the tree’s structure and search for water and nutrients to feed the tree.
+Pipes contain moisture, and sewer systems also contain nutrients.
 Tree roots can therefore search out underground pipes and break into them to gain access to moisture and nutrients.

-CCTV camera inspection can highlight whether any pipes in your yard have suffered tree root damage.
-If they have, those pipes will need repairing or replacing and you may need to have the offending tree removed as well.
+CCTV drain inspection cameras can highlight whether any pipes in your yard have suffered tree root damage.
+If they have, those pipes will need repairing or replacing, and you may need to remove the offending tree.